-Devices are vulnerable, and digital-only defenses are lacking.
+Devices are vulnerable, and digital-only defenses are lacking

 Device security relies on many different organizations.
 Voting system flaws might be introduced by the voting software vendor, the hardware vendor, the manufacturer, or any third party that maintains or supplies code for these organizations.
 A voter using a phone to vote depends not only on the phone vendor, but on the hardware companies providing drivers for the device, the baseband processor, the authors of third-party code in the voting software, the manufacturer of the physical device, and the network or any other systems that the device relies upon to cast the vote.
 This also raises geopolitical concerns: where are devices manufactured, and who controls the voter's network?

 Cryptography does not prevent most systems bugs from being exploitable.
 Conversely, systems flaws may enable breaking cryptographic guarantees.
-Writing software to implement cryptographic primitives and protocols is difficult and subtle [5], and there are numerous examples of systems flaws leading to the compromise of cryptographic protocols or primitives [4, 17].
+Writing software to implement cryptographic primitives and protocols is difficult and subtle [50], and there are numerous examples of systems flaws leading to the compromise of cryptographic protocols or primitives [51, 52].

-2.2 Attacks on systems used in practice
+Attacks on systems used in practice

-Researchers have repeatedly shown that polling-place electronic-only voting devices are vulnerable, even without direct connection to the Internet.
-For example, a 2006 paper demonstrated that the voting system used by much of Maryland and Georgia was insecure and easily exploited [34], and more recent analyses have show that such systems have not improved [15].
+Researchers have repeatedly shown that polling-place electroniconly voting devices are vulnerable, even without direct connection to the Internet.
+For example, a 2006 paper demonstrated that the voting system used by much of Maryland and Georgia was insecure and easily exploited [53], and more recent analyses have shown that such systems have not improved [24].

 Internet-connected electronic voting has also been attempted and shown to be equally vulnerable.
-Analyses have been performed on Internet voting systems in Estonia [90], Washington DC [104], and Switzerland [59], all of which were found to be vulnerable to serious failures.
+Analyses have been performed on Internet voting systems in Estonia [54]; Washington, DC [55]; and Switzerland [56], all of which were found to be vulnerable to serious failures.

 Alarmingly, there is significant evidence that election systems have been targeted by foreign adversaries.
-For example, the Russian government has infiltrated voter registration databases related to Florida and Illinois [52], and there are indications of similar issues in Georgia [107].
+For example, the Russian government has infiltrated voter registration databases related to Florida and Illinois [49], and there are indications of similar issues in Georgia [57].

-2.3 Mail-in ballots
+Mail-in ballots